Lambda-School-Labs/labs9-dont-eat-that/README.md

 ##### POST https://donteatthat.herokuapp.com/api/image-upload/

 Returns an imageurl from the AWS database.
-Requres an image file.
+Requires an image file.

 #### External Endpoints